 Inventory, lb : 0

-Karmozijn pears are available in the winter months.
+Karmozijn pears are available in the fall through late winter.